Kolossi/kings-throne/index.md

 ### Total power

 This is an important metric, as it determines whether you win end of kingdom campaign boss battles.
-Although its the total of the power of all your heros, it's not displayed anywhere I've found, but there is a way to find it.
+Although its the total of the power of all your heros, it's not displayed anywhere I've found, but there is a way to find it - see [total power tip](#total-power-tip)

-During an alliance boss battle, if all heroes are used and the final boss is still alive, then look at the damage ranking - the total damage will be your total power.

 ## Maidens